bumbu/bumbu.github.io/_posts/2017-09-16-facebook-engineering-interview.md

 It is in no way an official guide, and if you do everything written in here - it doesn't mean that you'll automatically get the job.
 But it will increase your chances considerably.

 Before you read this article, go and check the official ["Preparing for your Software Engineering Interview at Facebook"](https://www.facebook.com/careers/life/preparing-for-your-software-engineering-interview-at-facebook/){: target="_blank"} page.
-It describes very well the interview timeline and what to expect at each step.
+It describes the interview timeline and what to expect at each step very well.

 This article is an addition to the official guide and is focused mostly on coding questions preparation.
 At the end you'll find a step-by-step guide on [how to practice](#how-to-practice).